 If you've done any research at all, you've probably already realized that getting into credit card processing sales field can be extremely profitable.
 Just about every serious business needs a merchant account, so the number of prospects that you could work with are countless and the market is ever-expanding as the economy recovers.

 You might also realize, though, that becoming an ISO or a credit card processing company yourself can be expensive, but luckily this is not your only option when you're looking to break into this field.
-One of the best ways to get into the credit card processing sales industry is to start your career out as a sales agent.
+One of the best ways to get into the credit card processing sales business is to start your career out as a sales agent.
 The upfront costs are minimal, and you can learn the business inside and out with a lot of room for growth.
 It's one of those coveted sales positions where you not only get commission at the time of the sale, but you usually receive residuals for the life of the account.

 Top 5 Merchant Services Agent & ISO Programs